Martiniano Etchart

 Email: metchart@wisc.edu

 An Argentina native, I joined the Second Language Acquisition (SLA) Doctoral Program at University of Wisconsin-Madison in 2021, and later became a joint-degree graduate student in SLA and Spanish Linguistics.
 Prior to coming to UW-Madison, I completed my undergraduate degree in Teaching English as a Foreign Language in my home country, where I graduated with honors, and I earned a M.A. in Spanish as a Second or Bilingual Language from Michigan State University.
+I am an English and Spanish language educator as well as a former Fulbright scholar (Foreign Language Teaching Assistant Program 2018-2019).

 Preferred pronouns: He/him/él